 Whether you’ve experienced trauma or not, there are likely some things that get you upset.
 Know what they are and when you are upset, model the behavior you want from your employees.
 Consider stating your feelings and transparently taking the time and space to manage them: “That was a really tough call and I’m feeling pretty angry.
 Let’s hit pause and resume in an hour.
 I want to decompress.”

 People impacted by trauma often could not trust the caregivers who raised them.
 Be someone they can count on.
 When mistakes happen, take responsibility.
 When you mess up, apologize.

-As we discussed in this series, trauma has impacted a majority of us and if we can is widespread and has a significant impact.
-COVID-19 has disrupted our lives and workplaces in fundamental ways.
-But it’s also given us an opportunity to step back and reflect on how we do the work that we do.
+As we discussed in this series, trauma is widespread and has impacted a majority of us significantly.
+Although the workplace has changed dramatically in the last three years, this change is also an opportunity to step back and reflect on how we do the work that we do.